guo00413/graph_unpooling/README.md

-# Github Repo for _An Unpooling Layer for Graph Generation_
+# PyTorch implementation for _An Unpooling Layer for Graph Generation_
 Accepted in AISTATS 2023

 1. Notebooks are located in `./notebooks`